kaihsin/Tor10/Readme.md

 ```

     3. Multiple Symmetries:
         * Support arbitrary number of symmetry.
+        * Currently support U1 and Zn (with arbitrary n).
         * see test_sym.py for how to use them.

     4. Network :